monikastrah/431-2020/labs/README.md

 ## Grading Errors and Regrade Requests

 The Lab Regrade Request Form is now available at http://bit.ly/431-2020-lab-regrade-requests.
+This is how we handle all grading errors and regrade requests on Labs.

-Visit [Section 12.3.3 of the Syllabus for more details](https://thomaselove.github.io/431-2020-syllabus/deliverables-assignments.html#labs).
-Essentially, if you want Dr. Love to review your grade on a Lab, fill out the form any time before 2020-12-10 at Noon.
-In mid-December, Dr. Love will then open this Regrade Request Form.
-If the additional points you request could change your course grade, he'll review your request.
+- Essentially, if you want Dr. Love to review your grade on one (or more) of our eight Labs, fill out [the Regrade Request Form](http://bit.ly/431-2020-lab-regrade-requests) anytime before 2020-12-10 at Noon.
+- In mid-December, Dr. Love will then open [the form](http://bit.ly/431-2020-lab-regrade-requests).
+If you have requested additional points that could change your course grade, he'll review your request.
 If not, then he won't.
+- Visit [Section 12.3.3 of the Syllabus](https://thomaselove.github.io/431-2020-syllabus/deliverables-assignments.html#labs) for more details on this policy.

 The [Course Calendar](https://thomaselove.github.io/431/calendar.html) also provides a link to the Lab Regrade Request Form on its deadline.